Akshithanaverse/Spotify-clone-1/README.md

 # Spotify_clone
 Clone of the Spotify web interface
-This project includes cretaion of Spotify Web Interfcae using html and css.
+This project includes creation of Spotify Web Interfcae using html and css.